 A chic belted one-piece will do the job nicely.
 On the other hand, you could opt for a two-piece with a strapless top and high-cut bottoms.

-- For a universally flattering fit, choose earthy tones like this Cupshe Pleated Swimsuit, which also nicely draws in just above the waist.
+- For a universally flattering fit, choose earthy tones like this that also nicely nips you in just above the waist.

 - For a simple but effective bandeau, choose one like ISAWITFIRST’s White and Brown Zebra Print Bandeau Top.